dulingo

 Cost of Entertainment in Spain

-Depending on your interests, costs of entertainment in Spain is around EUR 50-100 per month for cinema, concerts, etc. Here, we have given various costs of entertainment in Spain:
+Entertainment in Spain offers a wide range of options to suit various budgets, from enjoying the vibrant nightlife to exploring cultural and recreational activities.
+The cost of entertainment in Spain is around EUR 50 – EUR 100 per month for cinemas, concerts, etc. Here, we have given various costs of entertainment in Spain:

-Basic dinner out for two in neighbourhood pubEUR 32
+A basic dinner out for two in a neighbourhood pubEUR 32

 2 tickets to the theatre EUR 52